-Existing law requires a pharmacist to dispense up to a 12-month supply or an amount equivalent to the balance of the plan year, whichever is less, of contraceptives or their therapeutic equivalent pursuant to a valid prescription or order if certain conditions are met.
-(NRS 639.28075) Section 11.5 of this bill requires: (1) the Chief Medical Officer or his or her designee to issue a standing order to allow a pharmacist to dispense a self-administered hormonal contraceptive to any patient; and (2) the State Board of Health, in consultation with the Chief Medical Officer, to prescribe by regulation a protocol for dispensing a self-administered hormonal contraceptive.
-Section 4.5 of this bill authorizes a pharmacist to dispense a self-administered hormonal contraceptive under that standing order and establishes the procedures the pharmacist must follow to dispense such a contraceptive.
-Specifically, section 4.5 requires such a pharmacist to: (1) complete a program of training on dispensing such contraceptives; (2) provide a risk assessment questionnaire prescribed by the State Board of Health pursuant to section 11.5 upon the request of the patient before the pharmacist dispenses the self-administered hormonal contraceptive; (3) create a record concerning the dispensing of the self-administered hormonal contraceptive; (4) provide the patient with a record of the self-administered hormonal contraceptive dispensed and certain additional information; and (5) comply with the regulations adopted pursuant to section 11.5 and any guidelines recommended by the manufacturer.
-Section 4.5 additionally requires a pharmacist to provide a patient with a record of a request for a self-administered hormonal contraceptive, regardless of whether the contraceptive is dispensed.
-Sections 4.5 and 11.5 require the State Board of Pharmacy and the Division of Public and Behavioral Health of the Department of Health and Human Services to post on an Internet website a list of pharmacies that dispense self-administered hormonal contraceptives under the standing order.
+Existing law requires a pharmacist to dispense up to a 12-month supply or an amount equivalent to the balance of the plan year if the patient is covered by a health care plan, whichever is less, of a contraceptive or its therapeutic equivalent pursuant to a valid prescription or order if certain conditions are met.
+(NRS 639.28075) Section [8] 2.5 of this bill requires [: (1) the Chief Medical Officer or his or her designee to issue a standing order] the State Board of Pharmacy to adopt regulations that establish a protocol to allow a pharmacist to dispense a self-administered hormonal contraceptive to any patient [; and (2) the State Board of Health, in consultation with the Chief Medical Officer, to prescribe by regulation a protocol for dispensing a self-administered hormonal contraceptive.]
+Section 3 of this bill authorizes a pharmacist to dispense a self-administered hormonal contraceptive under the [standing order] protocol established pursuant to section 2.5 and establishes the procedures the pharmacist must follow to dispense such a contraceptive.
+Section 3 requires such a pharmacist to: (1) provide a risk assessment questionnaire prescribed by the [State] Board [of Health] pursuant to section [8] 2.5 to the patient before the pharmacist dispenses the self-administered hormonal contraceptive; (2) create a record concerning the dispensing of the self-administered hormonal contraceptive; (3) provide the patient with a written record of the request and the self-administered hormonal contraceptive dispensed and certain additional information; and (4) comply with the regulations adopted pursuant to section [8] 2.5 and any guidelines recommended by the manufacturer.
+[Section 3 [and 8 require] requires the [State] Board [of Pharmacy and the Division of Public and Behavioral Health of the Department of Health and Human Services to post on an Internet website a list of pharmacies that dispense self-administered hormonal contraceptives under the [standing order.] protocol established pursuant to section 2.5.
+Section 8.5 of this bill makes a conforming change to account for the provisions of sections 2.5 and 3 authorizing a pharmacist to dispense a drug that has not been prescribed by a practitioner.

-Existing law defines the term "practice of pharmacy."
-(NRS 639.0124) Section 6 of this bill provides that the practice of pharmacy includes the dispensing of self-administered hormonal contraceptives by a pharmacist in accordance with section 4.5.
+Existing law defines the term "practice of pharmacy" for the purpose of determining which activities require a person to be registered and regulated by the State Board of Pharmacy as a pharmacist.
+(NRS 639.0124) Section 5 of this bill provides that the practice of pharmacy includes the dispensing of self-administered hormonal contraceptives by a pharmacist in accordance with section 3 and, thus, requires persons engaged in the dispensing of such contraceptives to be registered and regulated as pharmacists.